The dome of the Radcliffe Camera against a blue sky

 However, entrance is very competitive and most successful applicants will have a first-class degree or the equivalent.
 In cases where a strong undergraduate degree cannot be demonstrated, a master's level qualification or strong professional experience will also be considered.

-For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.
+For applicants with a bachelor's degree from the USA, the minimum overall GPA that is normally required to meet the undergraduate-level requirement is 3.5 out of 4.0.
+However, most succesful applicants have a GPA of 3.7.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.